thesadru/disnake/docs/index.rst

 Manuals
 ---------

-These pages go into great detail about everything the API can do.
+These pages go into great detail abot everything the API can do.

 .. toctree::
   :maxdepth: 1